Building Better: How Baufritz is shaping the future of construction, one home at a time

 Yet, despite the increasing awareness of the importance and complexity of supply chains in recent years, even the strongest strategies can fall short without clear execution, Noeken warns.
 “Strategy is nice, but when it comes to execution, it ultimately becomes a supply chain question.”
 Supply chain transformation requires clear roles and structures, as well as the redesign of processes and integration of new technologies.

 Transformation is both a people and systems challenge, given the complexity and volatility of the overall supply chain ecosystem.
 For example, because countries are reluctant to cede control, logistics often stays under national oversight, which then makes it essential to build coalitions with capable, willing people to achieve transformation objectives.
-The seemingly constant transformation required by today’s volatile environment places a lot of strain on supply chain professionals, many of which feel overwhelmed in the face of frequent shocks, an aging workforce, and the need to keep up with digitalization and new tools.
+The seemingly constant transformation required by today’s volatile environment places a lot of strain on supply chain professionals, many of whom feel overwhelmed in the face of frequent shocks, an aging workforce, and the need to keep up with digitalization and new tools.

 Change management, like project management, needs to be explicitly trained as a core capability in an organization.
 This is particularly important in supply chain management, he notes, because supply chain spans the entire organization, from R&D to marketing, sales, and stakeholder management.
 As a result of the transversality of today’s supply chains, Noeken observes a shift in the leadership profile required in modern supply chain management.
 T-shaped leaders are needed, experts in supply chain operations with deep functional knowledge, but also a broad understanding of other business functions to benefit customer outcomes.
 Noeken also emphasizes that people need to be committed to the mission and vision of the organization, which requires aligning incentives, tying supply chain rewards to key performance indicators, and ensuring the size of those rewards is meaningful.
 As an example, a company in crisis when he started to get involved had a forecast accuracy of 40%, which improved quickly after being tied to the incentive structure for the organization, alleviating parts of what drove the crisis.